SkyLarping/cipher/README.md

 ## 🏁 Overview

--Cipher Tool is a CLI Tool **command-line cryptography utility** written in Python.
+ - Cipher Tool is a CLI Tool **command-line cryptography utility** written in Python.
 It allows users to **encode and decode messages** using common encoding schemes.
--This tool is designed for educational purposes only, quick transformations, and lightweight usage directly from the terminal.
+ - This tool is designed for educational purposes only, quick transformations, and lightweight usage directly from the terminal.
--The project is currently under developement **Release Candidate (v0.2.0)** and focuses on simplicity rather than advanced cryptographic security which will be added very soon.
+ - The project is currently under developement **Release Candidate (v0.2.0)** and focuses on simplicity rather than advanced cryptographic security which will be added very soon.

 <img width="1920" height="1080" alt="20251214_01h32m53s_grim" src="https://github.com/user-attachments/assets/7196a34b-aa73-4af2-a300-c407f3bb6d15" />